ryankanno/django-vagrant/README.md

 #Django-Vagrant

-This is a Vagrant instance to help you get started with the [Django](https://www.djangoproject.com/) framework.
+This is a Vagrant Ubuntu instance to help you get started with the [Django](https://www.djangoproject.com/) framework.
 It's been configured to work in conjunction with the [fabfile](https://github.com/ryankanno/django-skeleton/blob/master/fabfile.py) from [django-skeleton](http://github.com/ryankanno/django-skeleton/).
 By